 In mid-November 2020, we shared our firm’s very first job posting.
 It was an invitation to join the Seven Seven Six Operator in Residence Program.
 Not knowing what to expect, I anxiously told Alexis and Lissie that we would be successful if we got 100 applicants.
 Hosting an open application process is rare in venture, with most firms hiring talent from their limited personal networks or earning social capital by hiring friends.
 Our application process was different and we knew it.
 We didn’t ask for resumes, LinkedIn links, or MBA credentials.
 We asked for builders.
 And we asked for their perspective.

 The posting remained up for just over a week and collected 1,100 applications, each uniquely distinct from the last.
-After a blind review of the 6 short-form essay questions, 113 were asked to complete a quick project showcasing their builder skills.
-21 were then invited “onsite” for a virtual interview with the team.
+After a blind review of the six short-form essay questions, 113 candidates were asked to complete a quick project showcasing their builder skills.
+Twenty-one were then invited “onsite” for a virtual interview with the team.
 And, with an acceptance rate of 0.27% (or about 20x more competitive than Ivy League schools), we extended offers to our inaugural class of three.